Stories from Rural Dutchess County

 To Be Young

-I realize there's a huge difference between my mom's emotions and mine.
-Because I felt like a free person, but she was worried about the risks I faced.
-But I think at that age, we have different thoughts.
-Our own selves don't have the knowledge of the dangers we can face when we have fun.
+I realize there's a huge difference between my mom's emotions and mine because I felt like a free person, but she was worried about the risks I faced.
+But I think as young people, we have different thoughts.
+We ourselves don't have the knowledge of the dangers we can face when we have fun.
 But my mom has different thoughts.
-She knew the risks I faced.
-In my opinion, I think we should take care of children in their early years.
-I think it's best to let them play and not spend too much time on their cell phones, playing in a park.
+She knows the risks I face.
+I think it's best to let people go.
 They can clear their minds, take on challenges, and learn what life is like outside.
-Make decisions and always be there for them to help them in any way they can.

 The Secret